mufthakherul/college-communication-app/apps/web/README.md

 1. Navigate to **Users** from the sidebar
 2. Click **Add User** to create a new user
+3. Fill in required fields (name, email)
+4. Select role (student, teacher, admin)
+5. Optionally set department
+6. Click **Create** to save
+7. Use the search bar to find users by name, email, or department
+8. Use the role filter dropdown to filter by user type
+9. Click on the status chip to quickly toggle active/inactive
-3. Click the edit icon to modify user details
+10. Click the edit icon to modify user details
-4. Click the delete icon to remove a user
+11. Click the delete icon to remove a user

+**Note**: Creating a user profile here creates the database record.
+You need to separately create an Appwrite authentication account for the user to be able to log in.

 ### Managing Notices

 1. Navigate to **Notices** from the sidebar
 2. Click **Create Notice** to publish a new notice
+3. Fill in required fields (title, content)
+4. Optionally set department (leave empty for all departments)
-3. Set priority (high, medium, low) and department
+5. Set priority (high, medium, low)
+6. Upload file attachments if needed (images, PDFs, documents)
+7. Toggle active/inactive status
+8. Click **Create** to publish
+9. Use the search bar to find specific notices
+10. Click on the status chip to quickly toggle active/inactive
-4. Click the edit icon to modify existing notices
+11. Click the edit icon to modify existing notices
-5. Click the delete icon to remove a notice
+12. Click the delete icon to remove a notice

 ### Monitoring Messages

 1. Navigate to **Messages** from the sidebar
 2. View all messages exchanged between users
+3. Use the search bar to find messages by content, sender, or receiver
+4. Use the status filter to show only read or unread messages
-3. Monitor message status (read/unread)
+5. Monitor message status (read/unread)
+6. View message details including sender, receiver, timestamp

 ## Project Structure